Bubka/2FAuth-Docs/docs/index.md

 #### :icon-device-desktop: Work anywhere

-It's a Web App, it just works, whatever is your device.
-You only need one (not even yours) and an Internet connection.
+It's a Web App, it just works, whatever device you're on.
+You only need one device (not even yours) and an Internet connection.

 #### :icon-apps: QR codes scan

 Scan and decode QR codes to add a 2FA account in no time.
-Actually it decodes any QR code, even non 2FA.
+Actually, it decodes any QR code, even non 2FA.

 #### :icon-database: 2FA management